hackoregon/archive-campaign-finance-btc-frontend/README.md

 **Adding scripts:**  Read about how to add to the angular application with the yeoman angular-generator [here](https://github.com/yeoman/generator-angular).
 Using angular generator you can add new routes, controllers, views, etc. with the simple commands listed in their [documentation](https://github.com/yeoman/generator-angular).
 For example, `yo angular:route myAwesomeRoute`
 This will create a new route, a new controller for that route, as well as an html view that will be rendered at that route.
-If you are a javascript purist, you can run the same command with a flag that tells the generator to use javasript.
+If you are a javascript purist, you can run the same command with a flag that tells the generator to use javascript.
 For example, `yo angular:controller myAwesomeCtrl --coffee=false`